SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

 \subsection{Schema Linking}

-Schema linking is recognized as a crucial prerequisite of generating correct SQL queries.
+Schema linking is recognized as a crucial prerequisite of generating correct SQL queries~\cite{yang2024sql}.
 It involves aligning entity references in the question with the corresponding schema tables or columns, requiring the model to understand both structure and value of the database, as well as the the semantics of user questions.
 In LLM-based Text-to-SQL, prior studies~\cite{c3, din-sql} design prompt instructions with in-context learning examples to enable LLMs to retrieve linked tables and columns, which are then used for the downstream Text-to-SQL task.
-However, none of these methods individually evaluate the performance of schema linking, and explicit evaluation metrics have yet to be established.
-Moreover, despite considerable advancements in semantic comprehension and generalization brought by LLMs, the performance of schema linking is still far from promising.

-In this section, we aim to bridge these gaps by: (1) introducing a elaborately designed metrics to assess schema linking methods, (2) presenting a novel schema linking method ``PreSQL'', which demonstrates superior performance, (3) conducting a comprehensive evaluation of a range of schema linking methods across various LLMs.
+However, there is currently no comprehensive evaluation of the performance of multiple diverse methods across various backbone LLMs.
+In this section, we aim to bridge these gaps by: (1) introducing a elaborately designed metrics to assess schema linking methods; (2) presenting a novel schema linking method ``PreSQL'', which demonstrates superior performance; (3) conducting a comprehensive evaluation of a range of schema linking methods across various LLMs.